 SOS Sahel Sudan has been active in Sudan since 1985, originally as SOS Sahel UK’s country programme but since 2010 as an independent Sudanese NGO.
 SOS Sahel Sudan staff, who are all Sundanese nationals, have a deep understanding of the context of Sudan and have built mutual trust with local and rural people.
 SOS Sahel Sudan works to tackle poverty, with a proven track record in the fields of natural resource management, capacity building of civil society, women’s empowerment, local conflict reduction, livelihoods and food security.
 SOS Sahel Sudan has developed a depth of local knowledge and relationships with local communities & government, which is integral to its work.

-SOS Sahel has been working to increase access to water in remote areas in Sudan since 1985, historically by building hafirs (water reservoirs) in rural villages with limited water sources.
-However, since 2010, SOS Sahel have been building sand dams to combat water insecurity—a technology transferred from Kenya and the first of its kind in Sudan.
+As a tool to increase access to water, SOS Sahel have been building sand dams since 2010.
+Sand dam technology was transferred from Kenya and was the first of its kind in Sudan.
 Sand dams have proved to be relatively low cost to build and have been providing a reliable source of water year round.
-With support from SOS Sahel UK, SOS Sahel Sudan have successfully built a series of sand dams across rural villages in South Kordofan State and North Darfur State, benefiting thousands of rural dwellers.
+SOS Sahel Sudan have successfully built a series of sand dams across rural villages in South Kordofan State and North Darfur State, benefiting thousands of rural dwellers.
 They will continue to support communities to build sand dams across Sudan, maximising on this successful technology.